 Related: Disney’s Riviera Resort Restaurants

-Disney’s Riviera has a few amenities we’ve yet to discuss in this resort review.
-For starters, the resort’s gift shop, La Boutique, sits off the lobby.
+Disney’s Riviera has a few amenities we’ve yet to discuss.
+The resort’s gift shop, La Boutique, sits off the lobby.
 The shop has a good deal of resort-branded merchandise.

 - Magic Kingdom